leonimella/fractory/README.md

 In case of error in the third step, the wrong entries will be exhibit so he can make corrections and try to send the data again.
 Or he can update a hole new file.

-You can use the **example.csv** file, for test the app, locate in app root directory.
+You can use the **example.csv** file, for test the app, locate in app's root directory.

 ## Routes